Nuclear power phase-out

 A nuclear power phase-out is the discontinuation of usage of nuclear power for energy production.
 Often initiated because of concerns about nuclear power, phase-outs usually include shutting down nuclear power plants and looking towards fossil fuels and renewable energy.
-Three nuclear accidents have influenced the discontinuation of nuclear power: the 1979 Three Mile Island partial nuclear meltdown in the United States, the 1986 Chernobyl disaster in the USSR (now Ukraine), and the 2011 Fukushima nuclear disaster in Japan.
+Three nuclear accidents have influenced the discontinuation of nuclear power: the 1979 Three Mile Island partial nuclear meltdown in the United States, the 1986 Chernobyl disaster in the USSR (now Ukraine), and the 2011 Fukushima nuclear accident in Japan.

-Following Fukushima, Germany has permanently shut down eight of its 17 reactors and pledged to close the rest by the end of 2022.
-In late 2021 all but three of the remaining German nuclear power plants were shut down.
-However, there are no plans to shut down the research reactor in Garching, Forschungsreaktor München II.
-Italy voted overwhelmingly to keep their country non-nuclear.
-Switzerland and Spain have banned the construction of new reactors.
-Japan's prime minister called for a dramatic reduction in Japan's reliance on nuclear power.
-Taiwan's president did the same.
-Shinzō Abe, the prime minister of Japan from 2012 to 2020, announced a plan to re-start some of the 54 Japanese nuclear power plants (NPPs) and to continue some NPP sites under construction.
+As of 2025, only three countries have permanently closed all of their formerly functioning nuclear plants: Italy by 1990, Germany by 2023 and Taiwan by 2025.
+Lithuania and Kazakhstan have shut down their only nuclear plants, but plan to build new ones to replace them, while Armenia shut down its only nuclear plant but subsequently restarted it.
+Austria never used its first nuclear plant that was completely built.
+Cuba, Libya, North Korea and Poland never completed the construction of their first nuclear plants due to financial, political and technical reasons.
+Spain and Switzerland plan nuclear phase-outs.